 Variable label median wage all full-time employees

 Variable name te_med

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the median gross average daily wage of an establishment's full-time employees.
+Detailed description This variable contains the median gross average daily wage of an estab- lishment's full-time employees.
 It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-In accordance with the regulations for social security notifications, employers must specify the employee's gross wage subject to social security contributions for a given period of time ("Zeitraumentgelt" = wage over a given period).
+In accordance with the regulations for social security notifications, employ- ers must specify the employee's gross wage subject to social security con- tributions for a given period of time ("Zeitraumentgelt" = wage over a given period).
 Until the end of 1998, employers were obliged to specify only the gross earnings subject to social security contributions.
 This meant that the

-only wages recorded were those that were above the marginal part-time income threshold and below the upper earnings limit for social security contributions.
+only wages recorded were those that were above the marginal part-time income threshold and below the upper earnings limit for social security con- tributions.
 Since 1999, however, as part of the new notification procedure, wages that are below the marginal part-time income threshold also have to be reported.
 Gross wages that are above the upper earnings limit, however, continue to be capped at this level.
 The respective valid upper earnings limits can be found at http://doku.iab.de/fdz/Bemessungsgrenzen_de_en.xls .
-To generate the gross gyerage deily wage, the wage for a given period in To generate the gross average daily wage, the wage for a given period is divided by the number of calendar days in the period.
+To generate the gross average daily wage, the wage for a given period is divided by the number of calendar days in the period.
 These data were then aggregated at establishment level and the median was calculated.
 Sensitive variable No Notes Special payments that were reported separately are added to the reported average daily wages (see Section 3.1.3.1).
 This can result in average daily wages above the upper earnings limit.
 These are then censored at the level of the upper earnings limit.